 Segal grew up in a musical household.
 She began singing at the age of three, then writing and performing at eleven.
 Joining her father’s Jewish wedding band early on provided her with an ease and enjoyment performing and writing across a broad range of styles including pop, folk, jazz, blues, rock and reggae.
 Intimate, story-telling and biographical lyrics are what unifies Segal’s song-writing across genres.

-Shelley accompanies herself on guitar and has been performing her original music around Melbourne and internationally for the last eleven years.
-In 2009 she recorded her first EP, a collection of songs written between 2002 and 2008 with acclaimed producer Josh Abrahams at Fishtank Studios.
+Shelley accompanies herself on guitar and has been performing her original music around Melbourne and internationally for the last twelve years.
+In 2009 she recorded her first EP with acclaimed producer Josh Abrahams at Fishtank Studios.

 In 2010, Segal completed a Bachelor of Applied Music from the Box Hill Institute of Tafe.
 The same year she also wrote and recorded a song with world-renowned DJ Carl Cox.
 The track, ‘Chemistry’ was a drum and bass single from his latest album ‘All Roads Lead To The Dance Floor.’
-Segal has performed to crowds with Cox at Stereosonic festival and at the iconic Billboard.
-In November 2011 a remix of ‘Chemistry’ spent two weeks at number one on the Beatport techno charts.
+Segal has performed to crowds with Cox at Stereosonic festival and at Melbourne’s iconic Billboard.
+In November 2011 an award winning remix of ‘Chemistry’ spent two weeks at number one on the Beatport techno charts.

 Her influences include strong story tellers such as Alanis Morisette and Ani Difranco as well as stunning voices like Jewel and the virtuosic Katie Noonan.

 Next year Shelley will be releasing her fifth recording, an EP with local producer Robert Upward recorded at Birdland Studios